Things to consider to improve MongoDB availability: Configuration

 For high availability

-In most of our production environments, we use replica sets or sharding configurations.
-In the past, we had a time when we placed a large number of physical servers in our data centers and operated on a large scale with over 30 shards, but now that equipment performance has improved and instances have very high performance, we no longer operate physical servers.
+Most of our production environments are configured with replica sets or sharding.
+In the past, we had a large number of physical servers in our datacenter and operated on a large scale with over 30 shards, but as equipment performance has improved and instances now have very high performance, we no longer operate physical servers.

-The platform is built on our own private cloud called "Cycloud" as well as public clouds such as AWS and Google Cloud.
+The platform is built on our own private cloud called "Cycloud" and on public clouds such as AWS and Google Cloud.

 As can be seen from the current configuration patterns, since MongoDB is the core database of the service, it is necessary to use replica sets in order to achieve a high level of availability.
-Sharding is also used for services that require high read and write speeds.
-As the cluster becomes larger and the amount of management required increases, procedures for scaling and version upgrades become more complicated, so we aim to reduce the operational load by using management tools.
+Sharding is also used for services that require high read and write traffic.
+As the cluster becomes larger and the amount of management required increases, procedures for scaling and version upgrades become more complicated, so management tools are used to reduce the operational burden.

 Management Tools